Malaviya National Institute of Technology, Jaipur: Requisites for enrolments

 Admission to undergraduate courses of the institute is through the Central Seat Allocation Board (CSAB) which takes into account the performance in Joint Entrance Examination (JEE).

 Supernumerary seats are reserved for students from outside India who are nominated by the Ministry of External Affairs, Govt. of India, and the Indian Council of Cultural Relations and DASA students.
 SAT scores are criteria for selection.

 Admission for post graduate courses namely Master of Technology (M.Tech.) and Master of Urban & Regional Planning (MURP) are through Centralized Counselling for MTech/MArch and M.Plan (CCMT) after Graduate Aptitude Test in Engineering (GATE).

-Admission to M.Sc. is through CCMN (Centralized Counseling for MSc/MSc (Tech.)), admission to M.B.A. is through GMAT/CAT followed by GD, PI and Ph.D. are through department's respective written test followed by an interview.
+Admission to M.Sc. is through CCMN (Centralized Counseling for MSc/MSc (Tech.)) after IIT JAM, admission to M.B.A. is through GMAT/CAT followed by GD, PI and Ph.D. are through department's respective written test followed by an interview.

 Rankings

-Malaviya National Institute of Technology, Jaipur was ranked 35th among engineering colleges by the National Institutional Ranking Framework (NIRF) in 2020.
+Malaviya National Institute of Technology, Jaipur was ranked 43rd among engineering colleges by the National Institutional Ranking Framework (NIRF) in 2024.